l0go/HaxeSandbox/README.md

 # HaxeSandbox
-Use podman to run untrusted Haxe code in a read-only container.
+Use Podman to run untrusted Haxe code in a read-only container.

 ## Why?
 Once upon a time there was a man who made a chatbot that ran arbitrary Haxe code.
 He thought that he did enough precautions, he even ran the code in a V8 "sandbox!"
 While most used it for good, a certain individual (we'll call them B) decided to utilize a known vulnerability in the sandbox to create inappropriate (absolutely despicable!) files on the server.
 B's actions made the Man furious!
 He shut down that feature of the chatbot for good.
 All hope was saved when the heroic logo spent a hour making a Podman container that runs a http api for Haxe compilation.